Christopher Lambert: Career

+He also starred in John Glen's The Point Men, about a team of Israeli agents being killed off one-by-one after a botched anti-terrorist operation.
+In 2003, he played in Absolon, a post-apocalyptic science fiction thriller film.
+He was an executive producer on the film The Confessor (also known as The Good Shepherd) starring Christian Slater, Molly Parker, and Stephen Rea.
+In 2006, he was an executive producer and star on the film Day of Wrath.
+He also played a supporting role in Richard Kelly's Southland Tales.

 In 2007, he starred in the vampire film Metamorphosis.
-He starred in the French film Trivial, directed by Sophie Marceau.
-It is about a police inspector struggling with depression following his wife's death who investigates a suspicious missing person's case at the request of a mysterious woman.
-During that time, he started a relationship with Marceau.

-In 2008, he played in the French crime thriller Limousine.
+He starred in the Sophie Marceau directed French film Trivial.
 In 2009, Lambert was a lead in Claire Denis' White Material; both the film and Lambert's performance received critical acclaim.
 The film stars Isabelle Huppert as a struggling French coffee producer in an unnamed French speaking African country, who decides to stay at her coffee plantation in spite of an erupting civil war.
 The film has appeared on a number of critics' top ten lists of the best films of 2010.
-It was nominated at the Denver Film Critics Society Award for Best Foreign Language Film, for a Golden Lion, a Satellite Award for Best Foreign Language Film, at the Washington DC Area Film Critics Association, etc.

 That year, he also acted in Cartagena, with Sophie Marceau starring as a beautiful, free-spirited woman who becomes bedridden following a terrible accident.
 Against her better judgement, she hires a drunk middle-aged former boxer (Lambert) to cook and care for her.
 Although unqualified for the position, he is desperate for work, and slowly he wins the trust of the woman, who teaches him how to read.
 The film also won several awards in France.

-In 2010, he played in Philipp Kadelbach's Das Geheimnis der Wale.
-The film is about the widow of a whale researcher who joins forces with an environmentalist played by Lambert to fight an oil company.
-That year he also played the lead in The Gardener of God, a biopic about Gregor Mendel.